huggingface/diffusers/docs/source/en/api/pipelines/kandinsky_v22.md

 <Tip>

-Check out the [Kandinsky Community](https://huggingface.co/kandinsky-community) organization oon the Hub for the official model checkpoints for tasks like text-to-image, image-to-image, and inpainting.
+Check out the [Kandinsky Community](https://huggingface.co/kandinsky-community) organization on the Hub for the official model checkpoints for tasks like text-to-image, image-to-image, and inpainting.

 </Tip>